lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 (typically 0 and 1) by, for example, dividing each intensity by the sum of the intensities for that quantitative feature.
-This is not necessary in this example as the intensities for each replicate have already been re-scaled to 1 in Proteome Discoverer v1.4, Thermo Fisher.
-However, if one wanted to do this they would execute the `normalise` function as demonstrated in the below code chunk.
+This is not necessary in this example as the intensities for each replicate have already been re-scaled to 1 in Proteome Discoverer v1.4 Thermo Fisher.
+However, if the data require normalisation, the user can execute the `normalise` function as demonstrated in the below code chunk.

 `     `

-This transformation of the data assures to cancel the effect of the absolute intensities of the quantitative features along the rows, to focus subsequent analyses on the relative profiles along the sub-cellular channels.
+This transformation of the data assures cancellation of the effect of the absolute intensities of the quantitative features along the rows, and focus subsequent analyses on the relative profiles along the sub-cellular channels.

 The same `normalise` function (or `normalize`, both spellings are